 You’re not going to need an Amp or DAC if you happen to have an iPhone, but you will if you’re using an Android device.
 Really my only complaint with these.
 How to choose a headphone amp!

-Also, as mentioned before, the Cipher cable will provide you a built in Amp/DAC, and coupled with the 10 band EQ app these are almost a no brainer.
+Also, as mentioned before, the Cipher cable will provide you with a built-in Amp/DAC, and coupled with the 10-band EQ app these are almost a no-brainer.

-An extremely accurate set of headphones.
-Built well.
-Comfort is the only caveat.
-It’s not terrible, but you will be making frequent adjustments depending on the size of your melon, ears, etc. Sound overall is phenomenally balanced, smooth, and correct in Timbre.
+It’s not terrible, but you will be making frequent adjustments depending on the size of your melon, ears, etc. The sound overall is phenomenally balanced, smooth, and correct in Timbre.

 I would absolutely recommend these, but just make sure that you either:

 - A) Get the cipher cable for Apple devices or